 As to interest rate risk, disclosure of the measures taken is included in the description of the Interest Rate Swap Agreement.
+See also comments to point 34 above.

 As to currency risk, no forex risk is embedded in the Notes or in the assets and, therefore, no measure in this respect is taken and disclosed.